Working with Records

 This display provides the version of the record every time it was changed, highlighting any specific changes from the previous record with a blue highlight.

-It also notes the time of the change (in the App's timezone), the IP address, whether it was updated in the Builder or the Live App, and who changed it (if applicable).
+It also notes the time of the change (in the App's timezone selected in the App's Setttings), the IP address, whether it was updated in the Builder or the Live App, and who updated the record (if applicable).

 Note: There's no way to export the record history at this time, but you can create a version history of record changes.
 If you would like to keep an external backup to reference, you can also copy your record history by highlighting the data in the cells, and then paste it into a spreadsheet.